 With diversified products and services, we offer comprehensive cash management solutions to corporate customers such as information services, account management, liquidity management, collection and payment management, short-term investment and financing service and risk management.
-We provide corporate groups with centralised treasury management services of cross-border bilateral RMB cash pool, centralised operation management services for cross-border funds and cross-border cash management services based on domestic and overseas treasury management policies, extending the cash management business to more than 80 countries and regions.
+We provide corporate groups with centralised treasury management services of cross-border bilateral RMB cash pool, centralised operation management services for cross-border funds and cross-border cash management services based on domestic and overseas treasury management policies.
 In recent years, we were named the "Best Cash Management Bank in China" by The Asset, Global Finance and The Asian Banker.
-In 2021, we were awarded "Best Cash Management Bank in Asia Pacific" by The Asian Banker.
+In 2022, we were awarded the "Best International Cash Management Bank" for seven consecutive years by The Asian Banker and the "Best Global Cash Management Bank" for four consecutive years by Treasury China.